Qytera-Gmbh/Qytera-Gmbh.github.io/projects/cypress-xray-plugin/docs/section/configuration/authentication.md

 If you do not plan on using Jira-native features you can skip setting up Jira credentials.

 !!! tip
-    Don't worry about unknowingly enabling options requiring the Jira connection in the future if you've skipped providing Jira credentials so far.
+    Don't worry, you don't have to learn by heart which options require the Jira connection.
-    The plugin will tell you in great detail which options have caused it to look for the missing Jira credentials.
+    In case you unknowingly enable one of them in the future without having set up the Jira credentials, the plugin will tell you in great detail which options have caused it to look for the credentials (before running any tests).
+    Should you encounter such an error message, you can then either turn off the corresponding options or simply provide the credentials.

 !!! note
     When using Xray cloud, you must still provide a [Jira URL](jira.md#serverurl) in the plugin's options to connect to Jira.